TanayKapoor/my-portfolio/replit.md

 ## Overview

 This is a personal portfolio website for Tanay, a Full Stack Machine Learning Engineer.
-The application is built as a modern single-page application with a React frontend and Express.js backend, featuring a typewriter animation, halftone hero section, professional portfolio presentation, and an advanced projects showcase section with Raycast-inspired design.
+The application is a modern single-page application with a React frontend and Express.js backend, featuring a typewriter animation, halftone hero section, professional portfolio presentation, and an advanced projects showcase section with a Raycast-inspired design.
+The project aims to dynamically load data from a PostgreSQL database while maintaining a high-fidelity UI.

-**Current Status**: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database integration.
-The portfolio website now dynamically loads project data from the database while preserving the original Raycast-style UI design.

 ## User Preferences